Decision tables

 Decision tables are an industry-standard tool for automating business rules that involve multiple conditions and a large number of possible combinations.
 The table's row-based format helps you verify that all possible conditions are covered in complex workflows.

-Workato decision tables receive inputs from a preceding connected node, such as an Input node, another decision table, or a conditional branch.
-Each row in a decision table defines a complete rule, with conditions and corresponding outcomes.
+Workato decision tables receive inputs from a preceding connected node, such as a Model Inputs node, another decision table, or a conditional branch.
+Each row in a decision table defines a complete rule, with conditions and corresponding outputs.
 The table evaluates rows in sequence.
 It begins at the top and checks each row to determine whether the input values meet all specified conditions.
-The table stops evaluation when the input values match all conditions in a row and returns the row's Outcome values for further processing by the model.
+The table stops evaluation when the input values match all conditions in a row and returns the row's Output values for further processing by the model.

-The table returns a Default outcome for each output field if no row matches.
+The table returns a Default output for each output field if no row matches.
 You configure these defaults during table setup.
-The outcomes from a decision table are available as inputs for the next node in the model.
+The outputs from a decision table are available as inputs for the next node in the model.

 Example decision table for routing marketing leadsExample decision table for routing marketing leads